davidcarozza/boats0d-review/README.md

 boats0d_time_average.m

-Remove the time dimension for a run by averaging over a given time index range using generalmean.m - default is last time step.
+Remove the time dimension for a run by averaging over a given time index range using generalmean.m - default is to use the last time step.

 boats0d_add_diagnostics.m

-Adds diagnostics to boats.diagnostics.
-These are usually scalar or small vector diagnostics that can be easily plotted in suites of runs
+Add diagnostics to boats.diagnostics.
+These are usually scalar or small vector diagnostics that can be easily plotted in suites of runs.

 sigmoid_And_length.m